 History & Political Science

-Welcome to the web page for the History & Political Science Department at Daemen College.
-Here you will find information about our majors, minors, affiliated programs of study, student clubs, and profiles of faculty members who teach courses in our department.
-Our mission is to help you develop a deeper understanding of our world and to help you learn to navigate the world of ideas.
+Welcome to the web page for the History & Political Science Department.
+The menu at left provides information about our majors, minors, affiliated programs of study, student clubs, and profiles of faculty members who teach courses in our department.
+Our mission is to help you develop a deeper understanding of our world as you learn to navigate the world of ideas.

-As an History major you will take foundational and advanced coursework in world and American history, with the opportunity to develop your intellectual interests through history electives in American, European, and world history.
-Students develop strong analytical, writing, and research skills, with coursework grounded in the discipline of History and in Arts & Sciences disciplines of your choice.
+Our History major features foundational and advanced coursework in world and American history, with the opportunity to develop your intellectual interests through history electives in American, European, and world history.
+Students develop strong analytical, writing, and research skills, with liberal arts coursework grounded in the discipline of History and in Arts & Sciences disciplines of your choice.

 The Political Science major provides you with foundational courses in the major subfields of the discipline: International Relations, American Politics, Comparative Politics and Public Policy, with the opportunity to build coursework in these subfield specializations of your choice.
 The major also includes a political science research methods course as part of your senior thesis sequence.

-History & Political Science is a unique double major that integrates coursework in History (HST) and in Political Science (PSC).
+The History & Political Science major is a unique double major that integrates coursework in History (HST) and in Political Science (PSC).
 You will complete foundational courses in both disciplines, but as you advance in the major, you can direct your emphasis more toward either History or Political Science.

 The History & Political Science - Adolescent Education: Social Studies major is designed for students who plan to become high school teachers.
 This major combines foundational and advanced courses in History, Political Science, and Education.

 The History & Political Science - Environmental Specialization major combines foundational and advanced coursework in History, Political Science, and the Natural Sciences.
-This major prepares students for careers in the field of environmental policy.
+This major prepares you for a career in the field of environmental policy.